The ABCs of How to Home Preschool

 Now, when I say art, I don’t necessarily mean crafts.
 Crafts are good and have their place, too, but I’m talking about process art.
 Where you aren’t worried so much about what the end product will be, but more about enjoying and experimenting with the process.
 We’ve tried salad spinner art, marble art, painting with pumpkins, and several variations of pour painting to name just a few examples of process art.
 Finger painting is another.
 You can still make fabulous products with process art, but the product isn’t the goal of the child when making the art.

 I don’t usually plan out our art project for the day ahead of time, but I do keep an art cabinet well stocked so we can do just about anything at any time.
 We have all kinds of paint and paint brushes, googly eyes, pipe cleaners, popsicle sticks, various kinds of glue, glitter, glitter glue, beads, pom poms, foam and rubber stamps, ink pads, all kinds and colors of paper, and more.
 I didn’t do one massive trip to the store; we’ve just added to our stock over time, and when something can be reused, it goes back in the cabinet.
-We also save and use a lot of otherwise “trash” materials.
+We also save and use a lot of upcycled materials, otherwise known as “trash.”

 E is for Explain Everything.